magpie-ea/magpie-backend/README.md

 ### Experiment results submission via Phoenix Channels

-Since the client maintains a socket connection with the server in complex experiments, the submissions in such experiments are also expected to be performed via the socket.
+Since the client maintains a socket connection with the server in dynamic experiments, the submissions in such experiments are also expected to be performed via the socket.
 The server expects a `"submit_results"` message with a payload containing the `"results"` key.
 Examples: [1](https://github.com/magpie-ea/color-reference/) and [2](https://github.com/magpie-ea/iterated-experiment-example).

 ### Experiment results retrieval as CSV